A Quick check of existing pump standards will reveal that there are a variety of them. The list includes:

 - Install pressure gages on the suction and discharge of the pump.
 This is the only way to tell if the pump is running near its B.E.P.

-- Avoid canned or magnetic drive pumps if the pumping fluid contains solids, or if it is a poor lubricant.
+- Do not specify Canned or Magnetic Pumps if the pumping fluid contains solids or if it is a poor lubricant.

 Pumps equipped with a “repeller” and some sort of static seal can usually be converted to a good mechanical seal.
-The problem with the repeller design is that in most of the configurations, the seal faces are designed to open when the pump is running and then close on any solids as the pump stops.
-The rule with mechanical seals is a simple one, “keep the seal faces together.”
+The problem with the repeller design is that in most of the designs the seal faces are designed to open when the pump is running and then close on any solids as the pump stops.
+The rule with mechanical seals is a simple one.
+“Keep the seal faces together” .
 Don’t open them on purpose.